XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 **Caution:** You may notice that even though the constructor for this class sees the `wallet` variable, it does not save it as a property of the object.
 This is because the wallet mostly needs to be managed by the worker thread, not the GUI thread, and updating it in both places might not be threadsafe.

-Add these two new methods to the `TWaXLFrame` class:
+Add a new `prompt_for_account()` method to the `TWaXLFrame` class:

 {{ include_code("_code-samples/build-a-wallet/py/3_account.py", language="py", start_with="def prompt_for_account", end_before="def update_ledger") }}

-The `prompt_for_account()` method is the important one: the constructor calls this method to prompt the user for their address or master seed, then processes the user input to decode whatever value the user put in, and use it accordingly.
+The constructor calls this method to prompt the user for their [address](accounts.html#addresses) or [master seed](cryptographic-keys.html#seed), then processes the user input to decode whatever value the user put in, and use it accordingly.
 With wxPython, you usually follow this pattern with dialog boxes:

 1. Create a new dialog, such as [`wx.TextEntryDialog`](https://docs.wxpython.org/wx.TextEntryDialog.html).
 2. Use `showModal()` to display it to the user and get a return code based on which button the user clicked.